pedro-leitao/checksum/README.md

 And finally run a few examples:

+    $ ./server -help
+    Usage of ./server:
+    -port int
+    	port the server should listen on (default 4040)
     $ ./server
     2020/05/04 00:44:40 Listening on port 4040
+    $ ./client -help
+    Usage of ./client:
+    -addr string
+    	address the server is listening on (default "localhost:4040") -check string
+    	check a given numeric string for its checksum -compute string
+    	compute the checksum for a given numeric string (default "123456789") -damm
+    	use the Damm algorithm (default true)
+    -luhn
+    	use the Luhn algorithm
+    -verhoeff
+    	use the Verhoeff algorithm
     $ ./client -addr :4040 -compute "123456789" -damm
     Response from server:
     <*>payload:"1234567894"  valid:true